-So it you had a bumper crop of apples, peaches, pears, what have you.
-The question is what to do with all that surplus?
-The neighbors and family members have had enough and you’ve canned and frozen all that you can handle.
+So, you had a bumper crop of apples, peaches, pears, etc. The question is what to do with all that surplus?
+The neighbors and family members have had enough, and you’ve canned and frozen all that you can handle.
 Sounds like it’s time to try drying fruits for long-term storage.
 Drying fruits and vegetables will allow you to extend the harvest far past the growing season.
 Read on to find out how to dry fruit at home, as well as vegetables.

 Drying Fruit for Long-Term Storage